This guide will help you pick the best Dave Ramsey book for your situation + the must-read book for everyone!

 In this book, Ramsey shares his path of being a millionaire and then crushing debt and eventual bankruptcy.
 He goes into the emotion & feelings of what being out of control with your money habits feels like.
 Yes, the book goes through his baby step program but as a narrative.
 As the book says, “it weaving inspiration and information together in a step by step plan.”

 This book has some templates and forms at the back of the book to get started with the math piece (i.e., budgeting, debt repayment plan, etc.).

 Thoughts: It seems that this is content that we’ve heard before, but with a “slightly” different spin.
 Dave himself distinguishes this book from his first, Financial Peace, by saying that this book is more of an action plan, a process book, while Financial Peace is more of a concept book.

 I like that Dave Ramsey doesn’t sugarcoat things, and he doesn’t cut you any slack.
-He’s abrupt, slightly rude, but it’s with a purpose to get you to drop your BS and come to terms with your financial reality.
+He’s abrupt and slightly rude, but it’s with the purpose of getting you to drop your BS and come to terms with your financial reality.
 Yes, he could be more PC, more understanding, but that’s just not him.

 I was a little disappointed with some of his tactical advice, as it hasn’t kept up with the times.
 These days people don’t write checks and mail things anymore; they pay online.
 So some process pieces are out of date and need to be tweaked.

 Who This Book is Best For: This book is best for the person that knows they need to make a change, but they’re not quite sure what kind of change.
 Or for the person that needs convincing that the system works.
 There are many personal story contributions from people who have gone through the program and seen success, which can help reassure you.